aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/l3ls.rst

          router bgp 65102
             redistribute connected

    #.
-Route Maps and Prefix-Lists:
+Route Maps and Prefix-Lists: Below is an example of some basic Prefix-Lists
+      and Route-Maps that can be used for BGP filtering.
+Note that this is just an example and will not impact route advertisement in the lab.

       .. code-block:: text